-UNDP will gather the stakeholder's written and oral comments to the CHM and Grievance Response Mechanism (GM), established in SMEPS and PWP during project implementation.
-In addition, UNDP will develop a MIS system to categories all GMs complaints according to issues and the time of response.
-UNDP and IPs agree to ensure all GM complaints will be treated in accordance with good faith, natural justice and fairness and be resolved as per the existing protocol.
+UNDP and IPs agree to ensure all GM complaints will be treated in accordance with good faith, natural justice and fairness and be resolved as per the existing protocol6.
 Unless cases are required to be handled through a judicial/legal process.
 In addition, the project will provide urgent responses to critical cases.
-UNDP and the Implementing Partners will develop an agreed common MIS system that will allow transparency and accountability for reviewing stakeholders' concerns.
-The IPs will provide hotline and telephone services for responding to immediate and urgent concerns or needs during the implementation phase.